 In the United States, the first reported cases surfaced at an Army camp in Kansas as World War I began winding down.
 The virus quickly spread among soldiers at U.S. camps and in the trenches of Europe.
 It paralyzed many communities as it circled the world.

+''They kept me well separated from everybody,'' said Sardo, who lived with his parents, two brothers and three other family members.
+His family quarantined him in the bedroom he had shared with his brother.
+Everyone in the family wore masks.
 The city began shutting down.
 The federal government staggered its hours to limit crowding on the streets and on streetcars.
 Commissioners overseeing the district closed schools in early October, along with playgrounds, theaters, vaudeville houses and ''all places of amusement.''
 Dances and other social gatherings were banned.

 ''There was a feeling that they couldn't turn to God, other than in prayer,'' Sardo said. ''They liked the feeling of going to church, and they were forbidden.''